 CERB Rural Broadband Program

-The 2018 Supplemental Capital Budget (Chapter 298, 2018, PV, Section 1008) created the CERB administered Broadband Infrastructure Program.
-CERB provides low-interest loan/grant packages to local governments and federally recognized Indian tribes, financing the cost to build infrastructure to provide high-speed, open-access broadband service, to rural underserved communities, for the purpose of community economic development.
+CERB provides low-interest loan/grant packages to local governments and federally-recognized Indian tribes, financing the cost to build infrastructure to provide high-speed, open-access broadband service, to rural underserved communities, for the purpose of community economic development.

 Rural Broadband Program Overview

 Rural Broadband Planning Program

-For more information on our Planning Program, including the Broadband-specific Threshold Checklist and Minimum requirements, please see CERB’s Planning Program information.
+For more information on our Planning Program, including the Broadband-specific Threshold Checklist and Minimum requirements, please see CERB’s Planning Program page.